 1. Just because you are accused doesn’t mean that you are wrong.

 An “offense” is not legitimized by an accusation or condemnation.
 Otherwise, Jesus would not have been the perfect sacrifice.
 We know that He had many accusations hurled at Him with heaping doses of condemnation from His family to those in His community, yet He was sinless.
 So that means just because people accused Him doesn’t mean that He was actually at fault.
-As believers, we may have to live righteously by being accused wrongly.We may have to live righteously by being accused wrongly.
+As believers, we may have to live righteously even while being accused wrongly.We may have to live righteously even while being accused wrongly.
 Click To Tweet

 2. Always remaining passive about accusations from others is not healthy nor does it make us more godly.